memfuse/memfuse/docs/architecture/pgai.md

 - **🔧 Backward Compatibility**: Seamless migration from legacy implementations
 - **📈 Production Ready**: Comprehensive monitoring, retry mechanisms, and error handling

-For new projects, use `SimplifiedEventDrivenPgaiStore` with immediate triggers enabled.
+For new projects, use `EventDrivenPgaiStore` with immediate triggers enabled.
 For existing projects, the migration is automatic with optional performance optimizations available.

             except Exception as e:
                 logger.error(f"Production processor error: {e}")